 The notice of violation of Item 23 of Section XIII.D. will be cause for an emergency notice of removal.
 This notice will require the immediate removal of the animal.

-Pet Rule Violation Meeting
+Rule Violation Meeting

-If within 10 calendar days from service of notice violation, the owner requests a meeting to discuss an alleged pet rule violation, the CHA shall establish a mutually agreeable time and place for the meeting to be held.
-The meeting must be held within 15 calendar days from the effective date the notice of pet rule violation was served (unless the CHA agrees to a later date).
+If within 10 calendar days from service of notice violation, the owner requests a meeting to discuss an alleged rule violation, the CHA shall establish a mutually agreeable time and place for the meeting to be held.
+The meeting must be held within 15 calendar days from the effective date the notice of rule violation was served (unless the CHA agrees to a later date).

-The CHA and the owner shall discuss any alleged pet rule violation and attempt to cure the violation and reach an understanding.
+The CHA and the owner shall discuss any alleged rule violation and attempt to cure the violation and reach an understanding.

 As a result of the meeting, the CHA may give the owner additional time to correct the violation; 24 CFR § 5.356(b)(1).